Arithmetic Wavefront Sets and Generic $L$-packets: -rational Maximality of

-We recall the results for the closures of nilpotent orbits of real classical groups from \cite{D81,D82}, which define an partial order on the nilpotent orbits.
-More precisely, for any $F$-rational nilpotent orbits $\CO_1$ and $\CO_2$ in $\CN_F(\Fg_n)_\circ$, define the $F$-rational topological order $\CO_1\leq_F\CO_2$ if $\CO_1$ is contained in the topological closure $\overline{\CO_2}$ of $\CO_2$.
+We recall the results for the closures of nilpotent orbits of real classical groups from \cite{D81,D82}, which give the $F$-rational topological order in Definition \ref{defn:order}.

 In \cite[Theorem 5]{D82}, Djokovi\'c gave an equivalent partial order on their corresponding signed Young diagrams (see Chapter 9 in \cite{CM93}).
 Note that by Proposition \ref{prop:Lp} the $L$-descent partitions in $\CP_a(\varphi,\chi,q)$ are of {\it good parity}.
 That is, all parts of such partitions are even (resp. odd) for $G^*_n=\Sp_{2n}$ or $G^*_{n}=\Mp_{2n}$ (resp. $G^*_{n}=\SO_{\Fn}$), and there is no constraint for $G^*_n=\RU_\Fn$.
 Hence, for the purpose of this section we only recall Djokovi\'c's partial order on the nilpotent orbits whose corresponding partitions are of good parity.
 For the partial order over arbitrary nilpotent orbits, one may refer to \cite{D81,D82}.

 \begin{defn}[Ordered Signed Young Diagram] An {\it ordered} signed Young diagram is a collection of boxes arranged in left-aligned rows, where each box is filled with a plus or minus sign, such that the signs are alternating across each row. \end{defn}